Cherry blossoms in Qingjing Farm in Nantou

 Taichung is a great place for art and culture.
 It’s about 2-2.5 hours away from Taipei City.

 Here is a day tour itinerary in Taichung.
-After this, you can spend another day in the area to see the Sun Moon Lake or head elsewhere.
+Typically, travelers spend another day in the area to see the Sun Moon Lake or other nearby attractions, but I only did a day trip because, as I have mentioned above, it’s the most convenient option as a solo tourist.

-I went here on a day trip because as a I mentioned above it’s the most convenient option for me as a solo tourist.
 There are many tour agencies offering tours in Taichung, but I suggest checking their itinerary because some are too short, which is a bit wasteful considering the distance you will have to travel from Taipei City.

 Start the morning at Green Fantasy Forest, a park filled with fantasy-inspired installations, such as a giant clock in a forest and Disney-like castles.
 Then head to Houli Flower Farm, where you can take gorgeous photographs in fields of flowers.
 Finally, explore the Rainbow Village, a small residential village painted in whimsical designs by Huang Yong-fu, who is also known as the Rainbow Grandpa.